Main image: Multiple deep taper burn marks on the oak door to the nave at St Mary the Virgin & All Saints, Boxley, Kent

 Bless This House

 Folklorist John Billingsley touched upon the subject of burn marks in his book ‘Charming Calderdale’ in 2020.
-Dismissing the hypothesis that such burns were accidental, he suggests instead that the process of creating burn marks was a, ‘deliberate and time-consuming act which fits the criteria that would allow for a spell or prayer to be spoken.’
-Billingsley points out, as researchers and archaeologists, it is up to us to infer a meaning from what the act implies (Billingsley 2020: 48-49).
+Having followed the arguments, when it came to writing his own book he concurred that the process of creating burn marks was a, ‘deliberate and time-consuming act which fits the criteria that would allow for a spell or prayer to be spoken.’
+Acknowledging the lacuna in the documentary evidence he pointed out that, as researchers and archaeologists, it is up to us to infer a meaning from what the act implies (Billingsley 2020: 48-49).

-Burn marks, therefore, were a ‘willed’ magical act based upon folk custom communicated through oral transmission and copied by rote.
+Taper burn marks are, therefore, a ‘willed’ magical act based upon folk custom communicated through oral transmission and copied by rote.
 Unlike other ritual practices such as hidden or concealed objects whose efficacy is based upon secrecy, the taper burn mark is often located on clearly visible locations for ‘overt’ display (Billingsley 2020: 48-49).

 5: WHO MADE THE MARKS?